During my first UK trip, I had the chance to visit Northern Ireland. I was lucky enough to have a sunny day then. Which is rare, from what I noticed.

 Once you go across you will be on the fishermen island and the view is spectacular.
 When I went, there were some fishermen sailing around the island on a too rough sea, but they had no issues.

-It can be funny seeing people having the courage to go across, but then realise where they are halfway through.
+It can be funny seeing people having the courage to go across, but then realize where they are halfway through.
 Don’t look down.
 But then again, that’s why you came round.

 I think it’s a very beautiful scene and activity while in Northern Ireland as it is not far from Belfast.
 Fingers crossed that you might have beautiful weather.
 But even if not the area is a beauty.
 The sea and the Irish coast are a marvel.